Henry-Cantrell/Henry-Cantrell/README.md

 I'm an associate software developer at Codemettle.
 I'm also a Computer Science student at the University of North Georgia, with an intended graduation date of 8/2023.

-I also consider myself a web development enthusiast and an aspiring professional in that field!
+I consider myself a web development enthusiast.
 My current skills are in:

 + Node/Express
 + Javascript/React